urcs-sync/ralloc/src/README.md

-#macros
-##DEBUG
-This macro enables verbose output for debugging
-##DESTROY
+# macros

+## DESTROY

-This macro enables the option to destroy all mapping files during the exit
+This macro enables the option to destroy all mapping files during the exit.
+This might be useful for benchmarking.

-##GC
-This macro enables garbage collection to fix inconsistency when you restart from a dirty metadata (i.e. the allocator exited unexpectedly last time).
-Otherwise, durable linearizability will be achieved by online flush and fence.
+## SHM_SIMULATING

+This macro switches Ralloc to compatible mode for machines with no real persistent memory.
+In this mode, ramdisk located in /dev/shm will be used.

-##Test with different allocator
+## Test with different allocator

-###RALLOC
-Run with ralloc
-###MAKALU
+This is controlled by following macros, but the user may want to do this by passing corresponding `ALLOC` to make (which is written in test/Makefile).

+### RALLOC

+Run with Ralloc, a lock-free persistent allocator by University of Rochester.

+### MAKALU

-Run with makalu
+Run with Makalu, a lock-based persistent allocator by HP Lab.

-###otherwise
+### PMDK

+Run with libpmemobj from PMDK, a persistent memory programming toolkit by Intel.

+### otherwise
 directly call malloc and free. jemalloc is used by default